OpaceDigitalAgency/stories/PROGRESS.md

   - Added missing authentication routes to routes.php, including the crucial /auth/refresh endpoint
   - Fixed syntax errors in Auth.php where the refreshToken method was incorrectly defined inside the validateCsrfToken method
   - Fixed indentation issues in the refreshToken method that were causing syntax errors
+  - Modified AuthController.php to allow token refresh requests with the force parameter, even without a referer header
 - These fixes should resolve the 404 errors when trying to refresh tokens and ensure proper token validation

 ### Created JWT Diagnostic Scripts